pires/kubernetes-elasticsearch-cluster/README.md

 ## Kibana

+**ATTENTION**: This is community supported so it most probably is out-of-date.

 Additionally, one can also add Kibana to the mix.
 In order to do so, one must use a container image of Kibana without x-pack, as it's not supported by the Elasticsearch container images used in this repository.